Analyzing quantum entanglement with the Schmidt decomposition in operator space

 Similar to entanglement witnesses, one can define Schmidt number witnesses as observables whose expectation values are positive for all states with SN $k-1$ such that a negative result indicates at least SN $k$ \cite{schmidtwit}.
-In our scheme these witnesses may be constructed analogously to Eq.~(\ref{eq:osdwitness}), where the prefactor $\mu_1$ is replaced by a different number $\lambda_k$, which is a bound on the overlap of pure Schmidt-rank $k-1$ states with the operator $\XX$.
+In our scheme, these witnesses may be constructed analogously to Eq.~(\ref{eq:osdwitness}), where the prefactor $\mu_1$ is replaced by a different number $\lambda_k$, which is a not necessarily optimal bound on the overlap of pure Schmidt-rank $k-1$ states with the operator $\XX$.
 It turns out that these $\lambda_k$ are simply given by the solution of a $(k-1)$th order polynomial equation in the OSC of $\XX$.
-For example, for SN $k = 3$ we find $\lambda_3 = [\mu_1+\mu_4 + \sqrt{(\mu_1-\mu_4)^2+(\mu_2+\mu_3)^2}]/2$, then the witness $\WW = \lambda_3 \openone - \XX$ detects only three-dimensional entanglement.
-However, for SNs greater than three, the prefactor is not so compact anymore, details are given in Appendix A.
+For example, for SN $k = 3$ we find $\lambda_3 = [\mu_1+\mu_4 + \sqrt{(\mu_1-\mu_4)^2+(\mu_2+\mu_3)^2}]/2$.
+Then the witness $\WW = \lambda_3 \openone - \XX$ detects only three-dimensional entanglement.
+However, for SNs greater than three, the prefactor is not so compact anymore, details on the computation of $\lambda_3$ and the prefactors for higher SN are given in Appendix A. These witnesses can be seen as a generalization of the CCNR criterion for detecting Schmidt number (see also Observation 2 below), similar to the one in Ref.~\cite{CCNRschmidt}.
+But one can choose $\XX$ such that it certifies the SN of states, for which the CCNR extension \cite{CCNRschmidt} fails, see also Appendix A.

 {\it Estimating bipartite entanglement monotones.---} {In many cases}, one is not only interested in detecting quantum entanglement, {but also} wishes to quantify it and its resource character.
 For this quantification, many entanglement monotones have been proposed \cite{ppt,ppt1,negativity,negativity21,CREN,EOFde1,2qubit1,2qubit2,concurrence3,concurrence4,concurrence5,Gour,Fan,Uhlmann,GME1,GME2,GME21}.
 A frequently used monotone is the concurrence \cite{EOFde1,2qubit1,2qubit2,concurrence3,concurrence4,concurrence5}, defined for pure states as $C(\ket{\psi}) = \sqrt{{2}[1-\tr(\varrho^2_A)]}$ and for mixed states via the so-called convex roof construction (see Appendix B for details).
 This quantity is notoriously difficult to compute, but with the OSD witness, it can be directly estimated.
 Indeed, one can show that